dogbertdev/fastStableDiffusionXL/README.md

-# TGATE SDXL Image Generation Project
+# TGATE SDXL Image Generation

 This project implements an image generation pipeline using the Stable Diffusion XL model with TGATE (Text-Guided Attention for Efficient Text-to-Image Generation) and TCD (Temporal Coherence Diffusion) scheduling.